Transipedia/dekupl-run/README.md

 ## TODO

+- When DE-kupl is launched print all options values as they can come from differents places as well as default values
+- Add integration test case with travis-ci for most scenarios (Ttest, DESEQ2, single-end)
 - Create a dekupl binary with two commands :
   - `dekupl build_index {genome}`:
     This command will download reference files and create all indexes